The ULTIMATE guide to Hoi An tailors (with prices)

 Instagram | TripAdvisor | Website | Google reviews

-- Felt very impersonal, they churn through customers quickly!
+• It feels pretty impersonal, they churn through shoppers quickly!
 Lots of tour companies and hotels recommend them (usually for commission) and provide transport so groups of 10-15 people turn up and just get ferried through the process.

-- One of the most expensive tailors for sure, to make the bomber jacket Mum and I both wanted (in a similar material to what I ended up using at 45 Thu) they were going to charge $145USD, more than twice the price.
+• One of the most expensive tailors for sure, to make the bomber jacket Mum and I both wanted (in a similar material to what I ended up using at 45 Thu) they were going to charge $145USD, more than twice the price of what I paid

 What I ordered at Yaly Couture

-This pair of satin trousers which I ADORE, $89USD so the most expensive thing I bought, but once I saw this pattern I knew I couldn’t live without it in my suitcase.
+• This pair of satin trousers which I ADORE, $89USD so the most expensive thing I bought on my second Hoi An trip, but once I saw this pattern I knew I couldn’t live without it in my suitcase.

 I also got a few things made at Yaly during my first visit to Hoi An in February 2020, I can’t remember prices (pre-Covid travel feels like a different lifetime) but here are some details and photos.